qianl15/this/README.md

-# Vass: Efficient visual analysis on serverless systems
+# THIS: Thousand Island Scanner

 [Scanner](https://github.com/scanner-research/scanner) proposes a high performance framework to perform visual data analysis on large datasets.
 We